-In 2012 the new Material Decree got operational.
+In 2012 the new Flemish Material Decree came into force.
 This Decree anchors the sustainable materials management in Flanders.
 The Decree implements the European framework directive (EC) 2008/98 on waste management in Flanders.
 Parallel to the Decree, a new Implementing Act was adopted.
-VLAREMA, the Flemish regulation for the sustainable management of material cycles and waste, contains more detailed rules on waste, raw materials, selective collection, transport, the registry duty and the extended producer responsibility.
+VLAREMA, the Flemish regulation for the sustainable management of material cycles and waste, contains more detailed rules on waste, raw materials, separate collection, transport, the registry duty and the extended producer responsibility.

-The VLAREMA-regulation (Annex 4.1, Section 1) amends the compulsory quality certificate whenever biowaste is treated in a licensed biological treatment plant producing organic fertilisers or soil improvers by composting and anaerobic digestion.
-Only when all conditions are met, the end products can be considered as secondary raw materials meaning that they can be applied safely.
+The VLAREMA-regulation (Annex 4.1, Section 1) amends the compulsory quality certificate whenever biowaste is treated in a licensed biological treatment plant producing organic fertilisers or soil improvers through composting and anaerobic digestion.
+Only when all conditions are met, the end products can be considered as secondary raw materials meaning that they obtain the end-of-waste status and can be considered as adequately safe.

-Treated biowaste that has been granted with a Vlaco-certificate, assures sustainable application and states that unacceptable diffusion of unwanted or polluting substances is avoided when being applied as a fertiliser or soil improver.
-When the biological processing excludes biowaste (e.g. only manure, energy crops, primary materials), the certification is not compulsory.
+Treated biowaste that has been granted with a Vlaco-certificate, assures sustainable application and states that unacceptable diffusion of unwanted or polluting substances is avoided when being applied as a fertiliser, soil improver or a constituent for growing media.
+When the biological processing excludes biowaste (e.g. only manure, energy crops, primary materials), the certification is not compulsory because the end-product never reaches the waste status.

-Biological treatment is the aggregate term for treatment processes in which micro-organisms are responsible for the organic breakdown of organic-biological material into products applicable as fertiliser or soil improver.

-Processes that are considered into the scope are composting, anaerobic digestion and biothermal heating (partly composting of manure with biowaste).
+Biological treatment is the aggregate term for treatment processes in which micro-organisms are responsible for the organic breakdown of organic-biological material and the processing into products that are applicable as fertiliser or soil improver.
+Processes that are considered in the scope are composting, anaerobic digestion and biothermal drying (short-term composting of manure with biowaste for hygienisation).

 In some occasions, a non-biological post-treatment can have an influence on the composition, properties and application terms of the end product.
 As a consequence, also the quality of the post-treated products is co-assessed during the certification process.
-In anaerobic digestion, this means quite a few digestate-derived products, as such placed on the market.
+In anaerobic digestion, this means quite a few digestate-derived products, as such placed on the market (e.g. solid fraction, liquid fraction, dried digestate, ...).

-All facilities producing biowaste compost, green compost and the final material of the biological treatment of biowaste (including digestate products) must be licensed for the biological processing of biowaste, and are obliged to apply for the quality certificate.
+All facilities producing biowaste compost, green compost and the final material of the biological treatment of biowaste (including digestate products) must have an environmental permit for the biological processing of biowaste, and are obliged to apply for the quality certificate.
+This means that in Flanders, the application for a quality certificate for waste treatment plants is compulsory.